-For further guidance, see Assessment of Mental Capacity: a practical guide for doctors and lawyers (Law Society 2010).
+For further guidance, see Assessment of Mental Capacity: a practical guide for doctors and lawyers and our guidance on working with clients who may lack mental capacity.

-4.2 Where there is doubt about a donor's capacity
+3.2 Where there is doubt about a donor's capacity

-If there is doubt about the donor's capacity, a medical opinion should be considered.
+If there is doubt about the donor's capacity, a medical opinion should be strongly considered.

 In cases where the LPA is being contested, for example by a family member, it may be necessary for the matter to be decided by the Court of Protection if the dispute cannot be resolved by other means.